DreamOfTheRedChamber/system-design-interviews/messenger.md

 	- Why not according to threadId?
 		+ To make the most frequent queries more efficient: Select * from thread table where user_id = XX order by updatedAt

-# Business logic service
-* The number of unread message
-* Update the recent contacts

-# Unread messages
-## Separate storage
-* Total unread message and unread message against a specific person
-	- Usage scenarios are different

-## Inconsistency
-* Why inconsistency will occur in the first place?
-	- Total unread message increment and unread message against a specific person are two atomic operations.
-One could fail while the other one succeed.
-Or other clearing operations are being executed between these two operations.
-* Solution:
-	- Distributed lock
-		* MC add
-		* Redis setNX
-	- Transaction
-		* Redis's MULTI, DISCARD, EXEC and WATCH operations.
-Optimistic lock.
-	- Lua script

-# Support large group
-* Problem: Suppose that there is a 5000 people group and there are 10 persons speaking within the group, then QPS for updating unread messges will be 5W; When there are 500 such groups, the QPS will be 500W.
-* Solution: Aggregate and update
-	1. There will be multiple queues A/B/C/... for buffering all incoming requests.
-	2. Two components will be pulling from queues
-		- Timer: Will be triggered after certain time
-		- Flusher: Will be triggered if any of the queue exceed a certain length
-	3. Aggregator service will pull msgs from Timer and Flusher, aggregate the read increment and decrement operations

-# Sync history msg from any device
-* Two modes
-	- For multiple devices logging in at the same time, IM server needs to maintain a set of online website.
-	- For offline msgs,
-* Offline msg storage
-	1. User A sends a msg to User B.
-	2. Connection layer receives the msg and sent it to business logic laer
-	3. Business logic layer stores the offline msg
-	4. User B device 1 comes online
-	5. Connection layer update the status code of User B's device online status
-	6. Connection layers ask business layer for offline msgs User B receive
-	7. Business layer looks for offline msgs
-	8. Connection layer push the found offline msgs to User B device.
-* How to store offline msgs
-	- Offline msgs should not be stored together with normal online msgs because
-		* Offline msgs will contain operation instructions which will not be persisted in online cases.
-		* The data model for msg index table is based on two parties.
-The data model for offline msg is based on single unique user.
-		* The offline message only have a certain retention period or upper limit.
-* How to pull offline msgs based on needs
-	1. User A sends a msg to User B.
-	2. IM server changes User B's version number VERSION-LATEST within the version service.
-	3. IM server saves the msg along with its version number VERSION-LATEST.
-	4. User B comes online with its latest version number VERSION-OLD.
-	5. IM server compares the two version numbers VERSION-OLD and VERSION-LATEST.
-	6. IM server obtains the offline msgs for User B.
-	7. IM server pushes the offline msgs to User B.
-* What if the offline storage exceeds the maximum limit
-	- It could goes back to the msg index table

 # Industry solutions
 ## Client vs server side storage